cespare/go-trie/NOTES.md

 The various procedures for inserting, retrieving, and deleting keys are described in the linked materials.

+Although keys in go-trie are not null-terminated in general, there needs to be a way of indicating terminal keys inside the double array.
+Therefore a null byte is used for this purpose in the double array (but not the tail).
+For example, suppose that the only two keys in the trie are `artist` and `art`.
+Then the double array would have entries for `a -> r -> t`.
+The two transitions from the `t` node would be reprented by `i` and `\0` edges from the index indicated by `base[t]`.
+The tail entry for `\0` would be have a zero-length `[]byte` entry, while the tail entry for `i` would have the byte array `st`.

 ### Tail

 The tail is represented as an array of `tailBlock` structs.
 Each of these contains a `[]byte` (the suffix) and